verana-labs/decentralized-trust-spec/spec.md

 *This section is non-normative.*

-A [[ref: trustable communication channel]] is a persistent communication channel, where participants have been fully authenticated with a [[ref: verifiable credential]] or equivalent.
+A trustable communication channel is a persistent communication channel, where participants have been fully authenticated with a [[ref: verifiable credential]] or equivalent.

 Communication channel is considered trustable in the following use cases: